-In their FAQ’s, Greggs state that ‘Greggs gluten free products are manufactured using recipes that are free from gluten and the manufacturing sites have strict gluten controls and testing regimes in place.
-Our shop teams have undergone gluten training, and there are gluten controls and a testing regime in place to manage cross contamination with gluten within our shops.’
+In their FAQs, Greggs states that ‘Greggs gluten-free products are manufactured using recipes that are free from gluten and the manufacturing sites have strict gluten controls and testing regimes in place.
+Our shop teams have undergone gluten training, and there are gluten controls and a testing regime in place to manage cross-contamination with gluten within our shops.’

-So, while there are gluten-free options on the Greggs menu, if you are coeliac, you should use your usual due diligence about checking with the staff that everything is going to be okay for you to order before taking a chance.
+So, while there are gluten-free options on the Greggs menu, if you are coeliac, you should use your usual due diligence to check with the staff that everything is going to be okay for you to order before taking a chance.

 Is There Any Plans for a Gluten-Free Greggs Range?

 They actually did announce plans for a gluten-free range back in 2016, but, as far as I can tell, it never saw the light of day.